FAQ

 What is the Michigan Neonatal Biobank?

-The Michigan Neonatal Biobank ("the Biobank"), a non-profit organization, is a repository for the Michigan Department of Community Health's archive of dry blood spots.
-The Biobank is collaboration among the Michigan Department of Community Health, Wayne State University, Michigan State University, the University of Michigan and the Van Andel Research Institute to support the Department of Community Health in their efforts to develop their dried blood spot archive into a unique resource for research.
+The Michigan Neonatal Biobank ("the Biobank"), a non-profit organization, is a repository for the Michigan Department of Health and Human Service's archive of dry blood spots.
+The Biobank is collaboration among the Michigan Department of Health and Human Services, Wayne State University, Michigan State University, the University of Michigan and the Van Andel Research Institute to support the Department of Health and Human Services in their efforts to develop their dried blood spot archive into a unique resource for research.

 What are Dried Blood Spots?